 12th Grade: Envision Your World

-CHALLENGE | Students engage in authentic opportunities to connect with and contribute to the world at large in a senior Capstone class, a one-semester graduation requirement.
-The senior Capstone experiences foster compassionate leadership and a growth mindset.
+CHALLENGE | Students engage in authentic opportunities to connect with and contribute to the world at large in a Senior Capstone class, a one-semester graduation requirement.
+The Senior Capstone experiences foster compassionate leadership and a growth mindset.

-COMMUNITY | All senior Capstones emphasize collaboration through partnerships beyond the Collegiate community, several of which connect with partner schools around the globe.
+COMMUNITY | All Senior Capstones emphasize collaboration through partnerships beyond the Collegiate community, several of which connect with partner schools around the globe.
 Students can choose from a variety of Capstone experiences, each with a curricular focus on one or more of the pillars of Responsible Citizenship: Global Engagement, Inclusion, Economic Literacy, Entrepreneurship, Service Learning, Civic Engagement, Ethics and Service Learning.

 DESIGN THINKING JOURNEY | Each Capstone has at its core an essential question or challenge that empowers 12th Graders to use their cumulative learning to engage with the challenge.
 Examples of past Capstone essential questions include: